 She expresses, through her music, some of the deepest, indefinable parts of the human condition.LisaMarie DeSanto

-Ms. Burla has performed 15 piano concertos with several orchestras, including the Brooklyn Philharmonic, Manhattan Chamber Orchestra, New York Sinfonietta, Chamber Orchestra Amadeus (Mexico), Donetsk Philharmonic Orchestra (Ukraine), Torun Symphony Orchestra (Poland).
+Alice has performed as a soloist with the Brooklyn Philharmonic, Manhattan Chamber Orchestra, Donetsk Philharmonic Orchestra, Torun Symphony Orchestra and Chamber Orchestra Amadeus.

 Alice is a laureate of the Sydney Int'l Piano Competition and the Concours musical Int'l de Piano Montréal.
 She was awarded the Kiefer Hablitzel │Göhner Music Prize with special mention Prix Collard and the Schenk Stiftung Soloist Prize along with the Prize of the City of Zofingen.
 She is also a prizewinner of the Concours Int’l de Piano Antoine de Saint-Exupéry and the Royal Birmingham Int’l Piano Festival Competition.

 Alongside her soloist activity, Alice currently performs with cellist Daniel Müller-Schott.
 A lover of chamber music, she has also collaborated with Maxim Vengerov, Peter Eötvös, Silvia Simionescu and Eduard Brunner.

 Her performances have been featured on Radio Clásica RNE (Spain), SRF Kultur (Switzerland), Venice Classic Radio (Italy) and WQXR (New York) as well as on streaming platforms Medici.tv and American PBS telecasts of “Live from Carnegie Hall”.
 She was also featured as a piano prodigy in 20th Century Fox major film Wall Street: Money Never Sleeps among leading actors such as Michael Douglas and Carey Mulligan.